About the Thurber Prize for American Humor

 The Thurber Prize is presented each year in James Thurber’s hometown of Columbus, Ohio.
 During this spectacular evening of humor, attendees are entertained with a host of hilarious surprises, including appearances from the finalists/winners.

 The Thurber Prize for American Humor in Writing was initiated in 1997 and is awarded to one outstanding humor book each year.
 A committee of national judges selects three top finalists to appear at the annual award show, where the winner/winning book is crowned live.
 Past winners and finalists include Alexandra Petri, S.E.
-Boyd, Steven Rowley, James McBride, Damon Young, Simon Rich, Patricia Lockwood, Trevor Noah, Dave Barry, Alan Zweibel, David Sedaris, Jon Stewart and The Daily Show, The Onion, and Ian Frazier.
+Boyd, Steven Rowley, James McBride, Damon Young, Simon Rich, Patricia Lockwood, Trevor Noah, Mike Birbiglia, Dave Barry, Alan Zweibel, David Sedaris, Jon Stewart and The Daily Show, Ian Frazier, and The Onion.

 Thank you to our major arts supporters: